 8 Immersive Experiences to consider on your next trip to Southern Africa

-These immersive experiences will surely add excitement to your safari tour in the southern Park of Africa.
+These immersive experiences will surely add excitement to your safari tour in the southern part of Africa.
 Some require a degree of activity, and others are more leisurely.

 Wilderness Walking Tours

 A walking safari through one of our continent's beautiful national parks or game reserves is a surreal experience that takes you back to the lives of the first humans, who lived in harmony with nature and the natural world for millennia on the African continent.
-Whether in the Kruger National Park, South Luangwa - which has differentiated itself from its peers in the scope of the walking tours it offers - or the Okavango, try this trek through the savanna at least once in your life.
+Whether you are in the Kruger National Park, South Luangwa—which has differentiated itself from its peers for the variety of walking tours it offers—or the Okavango, try this trek through the savanna at least once in your life.

 Shark Cage Diving

-Shark Cage Diving needs no introduction - it is a well-known favorite of thrill seekers and daredevils worldwide.
-The fishing town of Gansbaai has become famous for its shark cage diving, taking you up close to the Great White Shark from within the safety of a metal cage in the cold Atlantic waters.
+Shark cage diving needs no introduction—it is a legendary favorite for thrill-seekers and daredevils worldwide.
+The fishing town of Gansbaai remains the epicenter for this heart-pounding activity, taking you up close to **magnificent apex predators** from within the safety of a metal cage in the cold Atlantic waters.

 Game Drive at a Safari Lodge